AutodeskGames/stingray-docs/source/sdk_help/extend_editor/asset_editing.md

 It is possible to listen to changes happening in the Property editor when a Custom Asset is modified and to react to those changes.
 You need to listen to the `DataObjectsConsensusChanged` of the `objectEditingService`.

-See how `preview-blend-shapes.js` listen to changes on blend shapes to properly update the blend weights in the ~{Asset Preview}~:
+See how `preview-blend-shapes.js` listen to changes on blend shapes to properly update the blend weights in the **Asset Preview**:

 ~~~js
 // From preview-blend-shapes.js